vuanhtuan1012/deep-learning-with-pytorch/README.md

 This section mentions how to create an application to classify handwritten digits.
 We will use the famous [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist/) as our training dataset.
 It consists of 28 x 28 pixels grayscale images of handwritten digits (0 to 9) and labels for each image indicating which digit it represents.

+The notebook of this section is at [logistic regression.ipynb](logistic%20regression.ipynb).

 Here are some sample images from the dataset:
 <p align="center">
 <img src="images/mnist_samples.png"/>